The E. M. Viquesney Doughboy Database

 SPIRIT OF OUR HEROES

-The sculpture was first brought to our attention in February, 2008 by Doughboy Searcher and site contributor Harlan Ogle of Monticello, Kentucky, and was considered a candidate for being a "new" Viquesney Doughboy location for this Web site, judging by the long-shot photograph on the Rest Haven Web site where it was first found.
-However, subsequent examination of later, closer photos taken by others showed this statue has a different title, "Spirit of Our Heroes", and a different sculptor, George F. Yostel.
+The sculpture was first brought to our attention in February, 2008 by Doughboy Searcher and site contributor Harlan Ogle of Monticello, Kentucky, and was considered a candidate for being a "new" Viquesney Doughboy location for this website.
+However, subsequent examination of photos taken by others showed this statue has a different title, "Spirit of Our Heroes", and a different sculptor, George F. Yostel.

 So, what's going on, here?

-Except for the closed right hand which doesn't hold a grenade (and looks like it might have been modified to hold a flagpole, judging by the oddly bent wrist), the figure is identical to the 1920 version of Viquesney's "Spirit of the American Doughboy", with only minor differences in the positioning of the tree stumps on the base.
+Except for the closed right hand which doesn't hold a grenade, and which looks like it might have been modified to hold a flagpole or similar object, judging by the position of the oddly bent wrist, the figure is identical to the 1920 version of Viquesney's "Spirit of the American Doughboy", with only minor differences in the positioning of the tree stumps on the base.

-It looks as though the majority of the statue was made from Viquesney's original 1920 molds, which were kept by his original foundry, Friedley-Voshardt of Chicago after Viquesney switched to another company, Raphael Groppi Studios, in 1934.
+It looks as though the majority of the statue was made from the original 1920 molds, which were kept by Viquesney's original foundry, Friedley-Voshardt of Chicago after the artist switched to another company, Raphael Groppi Studio, in 1934.
 And according to David Shanteau, Executive Director of Rest Haven, the statue was obtained after 1935, which fits nicely with that timeline.

 Links: